- Product Overview

 Knee osteoarthritis (KOA) is one of the most common types of osteoarthritis, caused by regular “wear and tear” degradation accumulated over time.
 This leads to swelling, stiffness and pain caused by the localized immune response in the knee.

-Of the 28 million people suffering from osteoarthritis in China, some 1.5 million patients with this disability will degenerate to the point of requiring artificial joint replacement surgery every year.
+Of the 57 million people suffering from osteoarthritis in China, 53% with knee osteoarthritis will degenerate to the point of requiring artificial joint replacement surgery every year.
 However, only forty thousand will actually be able to undergo replacement surgery, leaving the majority of patients to suffer from a lifelong disability due to lack of effective treatment.

 Human adipose-derived mesenchymal progenitor cells are currently being considered as a new and effective treatment for osteoarthritis, with a huge potential market.
 In 2009, the worldwide market for orthopedic, tissue repair and cell therapy related products reached $3.6 billion, and sales are expected to reach $5.5 billion in 2014.